openstax/enki/README.md

 - [ ] Consistent if;then, quotes (or not) around variables, and curly braces around variables
 - [ ] Move everything out of the pipeline and into the image
 - [ ] move pm2 into bakery-scripts/ instead of being installed globally in the Dockerfile
+- [ ] move auth secret rotation into this repo.
+See https://github.com/openstax/output-producer-service/pull/355